-This course is the final of two that focuses on the three domains of provider of care, manager of care, and member of a profession.
+This course is the final of two that focuses on the three domains of provider of care, manager of care and member of a profession.
 The student will apply concepts to professional nursing practice.
-It includes concepts associated with care coordination, patients' rights, ethical considerations, and quality improvement.
+It includes concepts associated with care coordination, patients' rights, ethical considerations and quality improvement.

 The major concepts include managing care, advocacy, collaboration, ethics, quality improvement and evidence-based practice.
+This is a hybrid course.